Welcome to Norrbotten's museum

 The forest and the forest landscape have always been an important natural resource for man's housing needs.
 But over the years, its importance as a resource for housing needs and additional income has changed.
 For a long time, firewood, building and craft materials, ship timber, food, animal feed and medicines have been obtained from the forest.
 The forest has been a storehouse for raw materials, a woodshed, a pantry and a pharmacy.
 When iron was produced, charcoal was required to be heated in order to forge the metal.
 One of Sweden's most important exports in the 1600th century was wood tar, which was extracted from dry pines, wind-felled resinous pines and tar-rich stumps.
 Wood tar was also used as a lubricant and impregnation agent.

-Due to the technological developments that took place during the 1800th century, the use of resources changed radically, and the conditions for subsistence changed.
-Steam saws and the art of producing paper pulp by the sulphite method made timber the forest's green gold and water its means of transport.
-The saw and paper industry demanded that felling be made more efficient.
-Forestry work also began to be carried out in the winter and rafting work during the summer, when the mountain and spring rivers could be used.
+Due to the technological developments that took place during the 1800th century, the use of resources changed radically and the conditions for livelihood changed.
+Steam sawmills and the art of producing paper pulp using the sulphite method meant that timber became the green gold of the forest and water became its means of transport.
+The sawmill and paper industry demanded that logging be made more efficient.
+Forestry work began to be carried out even in winter and rafting work in the summer, when mountain and spring rivers could be used.

 A seasonal work that could be combined with small-scale farming was created.
 The forest and the water laid the foundation for our prosperity.
 Rafting associations were formed and the forest workers organized themselves into unions.
 From the 1950s, the water lost its importance for floating as a result of motorization and the expansion of the road network.
 However, water gained increasing value as a power source.